-The Institute resolved the applicable rates for fiscal year 2021 based on the total cost model that a company could avoid in the long term if it stopped providing the relevant interconnection service but continued to provide the rest of the services, besides allowing the recovery of common costs through allocation of costs and for fiscal year 2020 based on cost models with a Long-Term Average Incremental Cost approach, used to determine the update, taking into account the service demand information, the prices of the inputs used, the weighted-average cost of capital, the exchange rate and the inflation based on the expected average for 2020, which resulted in an impact for the Group as a consequence of the financial increase regarding the considerations for interconnection services paid by MEGA CABLE, for the operators disputing such rates for that annuity, as indicated in the preceding paragraph, since, the latter ends with a greater number of minutes in the networks of other companies, due to the larger amount of subscribers it has.
-This impact will depend on the monthly number of minutes MEGA CABLE ends in the network of each company during 2020.
+The Institute resolved the applicable rates for fiscal year 2022 based on the total cost model that a company could avoid in the long term if it stopped providing the relevant interconnection service but continued to provide the rest of the services, besides allowing the recovery of common costs through allocation of costs and for fiscal year 2022 based on cost models with a Long-Term Average Incremental Cost approach, used to determine the update, taking into account the service demand information, the prices of the inputs used, the weighted-average cost of capital, the exchange rate and the inflation based on the expected average for 2022, which resulted in an impact for the Group as a consequence of the financial increase or decrease regarding the considerations for interconnection services paid by MEGACABLE, for the operators disputing such rates for that annuity, as indicated in the preceding paragraph, since, some of these ends with a greater number of minutes in the networks of other companies, due to the larger amount of subscribers it has.
+This impact will depend on the monthly number of minutes MEGACABLE ends in the network of each company during 2022.
 Among the operators other than PEA for the marginal cost of the termination rates, no significant changes are represented regarding income or expenses.

-MEGA CABLE asked the Telecommunications operators listed below to negotiate new interconnection conditions and also negotiated interconnection disagreements for 2021 with the IFT for this same list of operators and signed Interconnection Agreements in accordance with the resolutions issued by the Institute between January 1, and December 31, 2020.
+MEGACABLE asked the Telecommunications operators listed below to negotiate new interconnection conditions and also negotiated interconnection disagreements in 2021 with the IFT for this same list of operators and signed Interconnection Agreements in accordance with the resolutions issued by the Institute for the year 2022.